madhan96p/DataSci/Python/python_functions.md

 # 🧠 Python Functions

-Functions in Python allow you to **encapsulate code** for reuse, modularity, and better organization.
+Functions in Python allow you to **encapsulate code** for reuse, modularity, and better structure.

 ---